 The Board believes that talent development is vital to Guardian's continued success.
-The HR&G Committee makes recommendations to the Board for the election, promotion and compensation of senior management as well as management development, depth, performance and succession.
-Key components of the HR&G Committee's responsibilities are (i) discharging the Board's responsibilities relating to compensation and benefits of the CEO, officers who are designated as principal officers, and other senior officers, as appropriate, including responsibility for evaluating and reporting to the Board on matters concerning management performance, compensation and benefits, appointments, promotions and separations; (ii) reviewing and evaluating the components of "The Board believes that talent development is vital to Guardian's continued success."

-officer compensation for consistency with Guardian's compensation philosophy as in effect from time to time; and (iii) providing oversight of Guardian's overall compensation plans and benefit programs for members of the Board and for all employees.
+The HR&G Committee makes recommendations to the Board for the election. promotion and compensation of senior management as well as management development, depth, performance and succession.
+Key components of the HR&G Committee's responsibilities are (i) discharging the Board's responsibilities relating to compensation and benefits of the CEO, officers who are designated as principal officers, and other senior officers, as appropriate, including responsibility for evaluating and reporting to the Board on matters concerning management performance, compensation and benefits, appointments, promotions and separations; (ii) reviewing and evaluating the components of officer compensation for consistency with Guardian's compensation philosophy as in effect from time to time; and (iii) providing oversight of Guardian's overall compensation plans and benefit programs for members of the Board and for all employees.
 The HR&G Committee also retains the services of an independent compensation consultant.